waynodiablo/Oystercard/pills/javascript_module_pattern.md

 Using an IIFE to wrap all this code keeps the details of creating the greeting private.
 None of the rest of the program has to worry about `exclaim` or what it is.
 All the details of exclaiming `hi` are gathered together and hidden.

 What does "hidden" mean?
 It means none of the rest of the code can access any variables or functions inside the IIFE.
+Look what happens when we try to use `exclaim` and `EXCLAMATION_MARK_COUNT` outside the IIFE:

 ```js
 (function () {